 There isn’t a ‘traditional’ playground but there are lots of play areas which are great fun for children.
 Walk through the magical wisteria tunnel to reach the play spaces.
-There is a wooden fort hidden in the woods with trees to climb and den making areas.
+The Greys Fort play area has been moved since I wrote this review originally so it’s now near the Cowshed tea-room.
+I hope to be back soon and will include my updated photos then.
 My kids also loved just running round the maze-like tracks by the sun dial.

 Fairy Door Trail